embed2scale/NeuCo-Bench/README.md

   --phase phase-name
 ```

-- `--annotation_path` Directory with CSV label files for each task.
+- `--annotation_path` Directory containing CSV label files for each task.
-- `--submission_file` CSV file containing your embeddings.
+- `--submission_file` CSV file with your embeddings.
 - `--output_dir` Destination for per-task reports, plots, and aggregated benchmark results.
-- `--config` YAML file specifying cross-validation settings and logging options.
-See provided sample config.
+- `--config` YAML file specifying cross-validation settings and logging options (see provided sample).
-- `--method_name` Identifier for your method, used in filenames and leaderboard entries.
+- `--method_name` Identifier for your method used in filenames and leaderboard entries.
-- `--phase` A name that groups a set of evaluation runs for joint ranking.
-Results for each phase are stored in a separate subfolder under `output_dir`.
+- `--phase` Groups evaluation runs under a specified phase name for ranking, creating a subfolder within `output_dir`.

-If you'd like to avoid utilization of GPUs, run `CUDA_VISIBLE_DEVICES=''` before execution.
+To disable GPU utilization, run `CUDA_VISIBLE_DEVICES=''` before execution.

 ## Overview

-NeuCo-Bench moves beyond pixel-level reconstruction to task-oriented semantic evaluation, and measures how well compressed embeddings preserve information for EO tasks.
+NeuCo-Bench emphasizes task-oriented semantic evaluation rather than pixel-level reconstruction, measuring how effectively compressed embeddings retain information relevant to EO tasks.

-To evaluate a method with NeuCo-Bench, the workflow is:
+To evaluate embeddings:
 1. Download the [SSL4EO-S12-downstream dataset](https://huggingface.co/datasets/embed2scale/SSL4EO-S12-downstream) from Hugging Face (see [Data](#data)).
-2. Encode images into fixed-size embeddings and save as a CSV file (see [Creating Embeddings](#creating-embeddings)).
+2. Encode images into fixed-size embeddings, save as CSV (see [Creating Embeddings](#creating-embeddings)).
-3. Run NeuCo-Bench locally to evaluate each method and aggregate scores across methods to build a leaderboard (see [Evaluation and Ranking](#evaluation-and-ranking)).
+3. Run NeuCo-Bench locally to evaluate and aggregate scores, generating a leaderboard (see [Evaluation and Ranking](#evaluation-and-ranking)).

 ---

 ## Data

-The **SSL4EO-S12-downstream** dataset is organized into two folders:
+The **SSL4EO-S12-downstream** dataset includes:

 - `data/`
-  Three modality subfolders—`s1/`, `s2l1c/`, and `s2l2a/`—each split into subsets of 1,000 `zarr.zip` files each.
+  Subfolders for modalities (`s1/`, `s2l1c/`, `s2l2a/`) with subsets of 1000 `zarr.zip` files each.
 - `labels/`
   Annotation files for each downstream task.

 Both `data/` and `labels/` are required.
-See the `examples/` directory for a TorchDataset loader; if you experience data-loading errors, verify that `zarr==2.18.0` is used.
+See `examples/data` for a TorchDataset loader; if you experience data-loading errors, verify that `zarr==2.18.0` is used.

-Images are processed and provided in the same format as [SSL4EOS12 v1.1](https://github.com/DLR-MF-DAS/SSL4EO-S12-v1.1), which we therefore recommend as a pretraining dataset for NeuCo-Bench.
+Data format aligns with [SSL4EOS12 v1.1](https://github.com/DLR-MF-DAS/SSL4EO-S12-v1.1), recommended as a pretraining dataset.

 ---

 ## Creating Embeddings

-Use your preferred method to generate fixed-size embeddings and save them as a CSV file.
-Example scripts in `examples/` show the expected CSV format.
-For comparison, all methods should use the same embedding dimension—for instance, we set a 1024-dimensional limit during the 2025 CVPR EARTHVISION Challenge.
+Generate embeddings and save them as CSV files.
+Example scripts in examples/ illustrate the required format and provide two baseline methods: Simple Averaging and embeddings from a pretrained FM (DINO backbone).

+To ensure consistent benchmarking, all methods should use the same embedding dimension.
+We set the embedding size to 1024-dim during the 2025 CVPR EARTHVISION Challenge.

 ---